teimichael/DjangoBestPractice/README.md

 # Django Best Practice

-A scaffold for web development with Django, Docker, Gunicorn, and Nginx.
+A scaffold for web development with Django, PostgreSQL, Docker, Gunicorn, and Nginx.

 ## Structure